 By the 1980s, Bootle Docks were in terminal decline, and most of the industries that used the Mersey for transportation were shutting down and moving to economies with cheaper workforces.
 Thankfully, a major regeneration programme is now underways, which includes the building of new business districts, as well as the creation of the new-look Strand Road area.
 Among the major employers in the area are the Health and Safety Executive, ASDA, LIDL and the NHS.

 Things to do in Bootle

-Bootle is a largely residential and industrial town, so the vast majority of visitors to the region will stick to the main sights and attractions in Liverpool.
+Bootle is a mostly residential and industrial town, so the vast majority of visitors to the region will stick to the main sights and attractions in Liverpool.
 However, you will find the quaint promenades of Southport just a few miles away.
 Or take a stroll around the historic Docks area, which was a major target for German bombers during World War Two.
-You will find The Atkinson centre just a few miles away, which is home to high quality art exhibitions and a range of shows from the world of dance, music and drama.
+You will find The Atkinson centre just a few miles away, which is home to high-quality art exhibitions and a range of shows from the world of dance, music and drama.
 If you want to get away from the hustle and bustle for a while, make sure you take a trip to Derby Park, which is just 10 minutes work from the centre of Bootle.
-Built in 1895, the park is on the National Register of Historic Parks and Gardens.
-There is lots to do and see at Derby Park for people of all ages.
+The park, built in 1895, is on the National Register of Historic Parks and Gardens.
+There’s lots to do and see at Derby Park for people of all ages.
 If you have children, take them to the outdoor play area.
-You can enjoy a game of bowls, or a game of football in a designated ‘knockabout’ area.
+You can enjoy a game of bowls, or football in a designated ‘knockabout’ area.
 There are also various statues and landscaped gardens to enjoy.
 But if you’re feeling adventurous, make sure you have a go at the zip wire.

-House prices in Bootle are exceptionally low by UK standards, and demand for property is relatively weak.
+House prices in Bootle are low by UK standards, and demand for property is relatively weak.
 If a quick house sale is your top priority, bypass the open market altogether by calling Flying Homes today.
 We’ll explain your options and arrange your free, no-obligation valuation.